mattkleiny/godot/DESIGN.md

 ## Changes

-- Added `RenderCommandQueue` object which presents a simplified interface to the rendering server operations.
+- Added `RenderContext` object which presents a simplified interface to the rendering server operations.
 - Added `RenderPipeline` resource to define the contract for rendering pipelines.
 - Added `MultiPassRenderPipeline` which adds support for multiple render passes via the `RenderPass` resource.
 - Added `RenderGraph` resource to allow construction of `RenderPipeline`s via a visual editor.